 Learning guitar is much more about your mind sending the right messages to your hands than about the physical ability of your hands themselves.

 No one is born with a natural ability to play.
 Playing an instrument is learned.
 What makes you a good musician is what you practice, how much you practice and how you approach the whole process, not something written in your genes.

 Some people are born with a natural ability to learn things much more quickly than others or have other ‘gifts’, which are the reason we have child prodigies.
 However, you can rest assured that behind every single unbelievably great eight-year-old guitar player going viral on Youtube there is sheer determination and thousands of hours of practice, no matter how many gifts that kid was born with.

 Most successful guitar players were not child prodigies.
 They were common people like you and me who had defined musical goals towards which they dedicated a lot of time and passion.

 Some of us are born with a good ear for music, that is, they find it easy to recognize notes from their sound without having had any training on it beforehand.

-Many others, and this includes myself, are less lucky.
-This not a big deal.
-Like everything else the ear can be trained.
+Many others and this includes me, are less lucky.
+This is not a big deal.
+Like everything else, your ear can be trained.
 With the right exercises, practiced regularly, those of us who weren’t blessed with a “good ear” can develop an ear as good as anyone else’s.

 - I don’t have time to practice.